EricStratosphere/MatrixMate/README.md

 - Calculating Determinants

 Future Features to be implemented:
-- A Graphical User Interface for a more convenient usage.
+- A Graphical User Interface for ease of use.
 - LU-factorization for Matrix.

 # How to use